 But for now, take it as …simply the words or phrases you type into the search bar in Google or Yahoo when you’re looking for something in mind.

 Content powers the world of information.
 Content is king!
-I’m sure you must have made some searches on Google in the past.
-In fact, a few moments ago before you landed here – reading this…you catch what I mean?
+I’m sure you must have done some searches on Google in the past.
+In fact, a few moments ago, before you landed here – reading this…you catch what I mean?

 Now, those results that appear below the search bar – and what you’re reading now is possible because I have done the SEO.
 And that’s why you could find this content on the search engine result page (SERP) and land on my website.